-If enacted into law, the "Law Enforcement Officer Bill of Rights" would provide officers with the following:
+The Law Enforcement Officers' Procedural Bill of Rights Act would provide officers with the following protections:

-- Officers would have the right to engage in civic activity and would not be prohibited from running for elective office because of their profession. - Departments would have to establish effective procedures for receipt, review, and investigation of law enforcement and other complaints against law enforcement officers. - If disciplinary action is foreseeable, officers would be notified of the investigation, the nature of the alleged violation, the eventual outcome of the inquiry, and the recommendations made to superiors by the investigators. - Questioning of a law enforcement officer would be conducted at reasonable times, preferably while the officer is on duty, unless exigent circumstances apply. - Questioning of the law enforcement officer would take place at the offices of those conducting the investigation or at the place where the officer reports to work, unless the officer consents to another location. - A single investigator would question officers, and the officer would be informed of the name, rank, and command of the officer conducting the investigation. - Officers could not be threatened, harassed, or promised rewards to induce the answering of any question. - Officers under investigation would be entitled to have legal counsel or any other individual of their choice present at the questioning. - Officers would be entitled to a hearing, notification in advance of the date of the hearing, and access to transcripts and other relevant documents and evidence generated by the hearing.
-The officer would also be entitled to be represented by legal counsel or another representative at the hearing. - Officers could obtain declaratory or injunctive relief in state or federal court for violations of this law, including retaliation for the exercise of these or any other rights under federal, state, or local law. - Officers would have the opportunity to comment in writing on any adverse materials placed in his or her personnel file.
+- Officers would have the right to engage in civic activity and would not be prohibited from running for elective office because of their profession. - Departments would have to establish effective procedures for receipt, review, and investigation of law enforcement and other complaints against law enforcement officers. - If disciplinary action is foreseeable, officers would be notified of the investigation, the nature of the alleged violation, the eventual outcome of the inquiry, and the recommendations made to superiors by the investigators. - Questioning of a law enforcement officer would be conducted at reasonable times, preferably while the officer is on duty, unless exigent circumstances apply. - Questioning of the law enforcement officer would take place at the offices of those conducting the investigation or at the place where the officer reports to work, unless the officer consents to another location. - A single investigator would question officers, and the officer would be informed of the name, rank, and command of the officer conducting the investigation. - Officers could not be threatened, harassed, or promised rewards to induce the answering of any question. - Officers under investigation would be entitled to have legal counsel or any other individual of their choice present at the questioning.

-• There would be defined 'just cause' factors to be considered by the hearing officer or board for an officer to be found guilty or liable for disciplinary action; and mitigating factors would also be noted, which could reduce the severity of the disciplinary action.
+- Officers would be entitled to a hearing, notification in advance of the date of the hearing, and access to transcripts and other relevant documents and evidence generated by the hearing.
+The officer would also be entitled to be represented by legal counsel or another representative at the hearing. - Officers would have the opportunity to comment in writing on any adverse materials placed in his or her personnel file. - There would be defined 'just cause' factors to be considered by the hearing officer or board for an officer to be found guilty or liable for disciplinary action; and mitigating factors would also be noted, which could reduce the severity of the disciplinary action.